cisagov/LME/docs/markdown/chapter4.md

 ![Add Exceptions](/docs/imgs/add-exceptions.png)

-From here, configure the necessary exception, taking care to ensure that it is tightly scoped and will not inadvertently prevent detection of actual malicious behavior:
+Next, configure the necessary exception, taking care to ensure that it is tightly scoped and will not inadvertently prevent detection of actual malicious behavior:

 ![Example Exception](/docs/imgs/example-exception.png)

-Note that in this instance the following command line value has been added as an exception, but the ```testme.local``` domain would need to be updated to match the location you installed the update batch script to during the LME installation, the same value used to update the scheduled task as described [here](/docs/markdown/chapter2.md#222---scheduled-task-gpo-policy).
+Note that in this instance the following command line value has been added as an exception, but the ```testme.local``` domain would need updateding to match the location you installed the update batch script to during the LME installation, the same value used to update the scheduled task as described [here](/docs/markdown/chapter2.md#222---scheduled-task-gpo-policy).

 ```
 C:\Windows\SYSTEM32\cmd.exe /c "\\testme.local\SYSVOL\testme.local\Sysmon\update.bat"